shanraisshan/Notes/Abbreviation/README.md

 Obfuscated code|
-Pair Programming|agile software development technique in which two programmers work together at one workstation Peer review|evaluation of work by one or more people with similar competencies as the producers of the work (peers) Prefactoring|
+Pair Programming|agile software development technique in which two programmers work together at one workstation Peer review|evaluation of work by one or more people with similar competencies as the producers of the work (peers) Pragmatic|dealing with things realistically, based on practical rather than theoretical considerations Prefactoring|
 Refactoring|
 Separation of concerns|